MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ## Constrained Migrations using IaaS

 Many applications with existing on-premises deployments use virtualization technologies and redundant hardware to provide mission-critical levels of reliability.
-Modernization is often hindered by business constraints which prevent full alignment with the cloud-native baseline (north-star) architecture pattern recomended for mission-critical workloads.
+Modernization is often hindered by business constraints which prevent full alignment with the cloud-native baseline (north-star) architecture pattern recommended for mission-critical workloads.
 So, many applications adopt a phased approach, with initial cloud deployments using virtualization and Azure Virtual Machines as the primary application hosting model.

 This section will therefore focus on the optimal usage of Azure Virtual Machines and associated services in order to maximise the reliability of the application platform, highlighting key aspects of the mission-critical design methodology which transpose cloud-native and IaaS migration scenarios.